Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 Under no circumstances should a hackable computer (really any computer) be used to register a vote.

-Voting Can Be Improved But Not With Computers (Score:4, Interesting)
+Voting Can Be Improved But Not With Computers (Score:5, Interesting)

 There are is a very active field of "voting theory" [princeton.edu] research about how voting systems can be improved, but little of it has to do with computers per se, though they can make implementation of the post-vote processing more convenient.
 That is to say, it is not the "computer" that is improving anything.
 Various forms of preferential voting have a lot to recommend them, along with variations like "instant run-off".